THYROID GLAND FROZEN SECTION PEARLS16 [gleaned mostly from this CME]:

 exams may show characteristic coarse calcification [LMC-01-5521];

 watch out for MEN syndromes.
 DDX includes intrathyroidal parganglioma (TTF-1 negative).
 Large cells with basophilic or amphophilic cytoplasm and neuroendocrine type nuclei.
+They can be pigmented18.

 - differentiated thyroid carcinoma (DTC):